 CoQ10 (Coenzyme Q10) is currently one of the most popular dietary supplements globally.
 Approximately 45% of cardiologists recommend CoQ10 to their patients – more than double that of other supplements.
 It’s also among the top five supplements in the US.

 Do you have a CoQ10 supplement in your daily health arsenal?
 Or you might be considering one.
-Regardless of how much you know about this popular nutrient, we will cover the key points off today.
+Regardless of how much you know about this popular nutrient, we will cover the key points of today.

 CoQ10 (Coenzyme Q10) is found in almost every cell in the body.
 Our cells use it for continuous growth and maintenance every day.
 CoQ10 plays an essential role in helping our cells to generate energy.
-It acts as a natural antioxidant to reduce inflammation, while protecting cellular and mitochondrial membranes against oxidative stress.
+It acts as a natural antioxidant to reduce inflammation while protecting cellular and mitochondrial membranes against oxidative stress.

-Organs with the greatest energy requirements such as the heart, lungs and liver have higher concentrations of CoQ10.
+Organs with the greatest energy requirements such as the heart, lungs, and liver have higher concentrations of CoQ10.

-2. Ubiquinone or Ubiquinol: Which is better?
+2. Ubiquinone or Ubiquinol: Which is Better?

 Ubiquinone and ubiquinol are two different forms of CoQ10.
 Ubiquinol is the reduced, active form, required for 95% of people’s cellular energy production.
 Ubiquinol converts to Ubiquinone (the oxidized form of CoQ10) if needed.